rachelrobbinsmayhill/Personal-Project/README.md

 CAN I GET A LITTLE CREDIT?

-An Exploration of Credit Worthiness; Using Classification to Predict Serious Repayment Delinquency
+An Exploration of Credit Worthiness

+Using Classification to Predict Serious Repayment Delinquency

 ===